tinybirdco/mockingbird/apps/docs/pages/data_types.md

 # Data Types

+Mockingbird provides a wide range of different Data Types for generating mock data.
+Most of these Data types come from [`faker.js`](https://fakerjs.dev).

+All faker.js types are supported, and can be referenced in Mockingbird using the fully qualified name of the type, meaning both the module name and the type name, separated by a dot (.).
+For example, to use the faker.js type [`buildingNumber`](https://fakerjs.dev/api/address.html#buildingnumber) you should use `address.buildingNumber`.

-You can find the definitions of all Data Types [here](https://github.com/tinybirdco/mockingbird/blob/main/packages/mockingbird/src/schemaTypes.ts).
+On top of faker.js types, Mockingbird also has some custom Data Types.
+These are types that aren't provided by faker.js but can be very useful.
+You can find the definitions of all the custom Data Types [here](https://github.com/tinybirdco/mockingbird/blob/main/packages/mockingbird/src/extendedFaker.ts).

-Please feel free to contribute new Data Types!
+Contributions to add new custom Data Types are welcome!

 ## int